passbolt/passbolt_help/_pages/api/authentication.md

     ]
 ]
 ```
+3. Based on the user key fingerprint the server checks if the user exists and is active.
+    If the fingerprint is verified, the server decrypts the token and checks if it is in the valid format.

-- In the response look for the `X-GPGAuth-Verify-Response` header and check if it’s value matches with the locally
+4. If in a valid format, the server sends back the decrypted token: in the response look for the `X-GPGAuth-Verify-Response` header.
-    stored value in step 1.
+5. The client checks if the token matches the unencrypted one stored locally.
+If it does not match the client warns the user that the server identity cannot be verified.
-- Proceed to the login step only if they match.
+6. The client proceeds to the login step only if the local unencrypted token matches the server's decrypted token.

-### Login Steps
+### Login Step

+#### Steps Overview

-1. The user sends their key fingerprint.
+1. The client sends the user key fingerprint to the server.
-2. The server checks to see if the fingerprint and user associated with are valid.
-It then generates an encrypted token of random data, and stores the unencrypted version locally.
+2. The server checks to see if the fingerprint is valid and if the user associated with it is active.
+It then generates a token of random data, stores an unencrypted version locally, and then creates an encrypted version of the token as well.
-3. The server sends the unencrypted signed user token, and the encrypted server token to the user.
+3. The server sends the encrypted token to the client.
-4. The user enter their private key passphrase, the client decrypt the nonce and check the token format.
+4. The client prompts the user to enter their private key passphrase, the client decrypts the encrypted server token and checks the token format.
-5. The client send back the decrypted nonce along with the user key fingerprint.
+5. The client sends back the decrypted token along with the user key fingerprint again.
-6. The server compares the un-encrypted signed token sent from the client to make sure it matches.
-If the server is satisfied, the authentication is completed as with a normal form based login: session is started.
+6. The server compares the decrypted token sent from the client to make sure it matches its locally stored unencrypted token from step 2.
+If the server is satisfied, the authentication is completed as with a normal form-based login: a session is started.

-#### Step 1
+#### Step 1 detail
-To get your GPG key fingerprint, you can use `gpg --fingerprint` command.
+To get your GPG key fingerprint, you can use the `gpg --fingerprint` command.
 It will output a list of fingerprint the
 current user has access to.

 ```shell